-- include_dev_version By default, if there are any commits after the most recent tag (as reported by git), that number will be included in the version number as a .dev suffix.
-For example, if the most recent tag is 1.0 and there have been three commits after that tag, the version number will be 1.0.dev3.
+- include_dev_version By default, if there are any commits after the most recent tag (as reported by the VCS), that number will be included in the version number as a .post suffix.
+For example, if the most recent tag is 1.0 and there have been three commits after that tag, the version number will be 1.0.post3.
 This behavior can be disabled by setting this parameter to False. - root The directory of the repository root.
 The default value is the current working directory, since when running setup.py, this is often (but not always) the same as the current working directory.
 Standard substitutions are performed on this value. - version_file The name of the file where version information will be saved.
 Reading and writing version files can be disabled altogether by setting this parameter to None.
 Standard substitutions are performed on this value. - version_module_paths A list of python modules which will be automatically generated containing version and sha attributes.
-For example, with package/version.py as a version module path, package/init.py could do from package.version import version, sha. - git_args The git command to run to get a version.
-By default, this is git describe --tags --long.
-Specify this as a list of string arguments including git, e.g. ['git', root, version_file, and git_args each support some substitutions:
+For example, with package/version.py as a version module path, package/init.py could do from package.version import version, sha. - git_args Deprecated.
+Please use vcs_args instead. - vcs_args The command to run to get a version.
+By default, this is automatically guessed from directories present in the repository root.
+Specify this as a list of string arguments including the program to run, e.g. ['git', 'describe'].

-'describe'].
 Standard substitutions are performed on each value in the provided list.